-CAPTURE is highly efficient, lightweight, naturally occurring, amazingly absorbent material that complies with all RCRA** regulations.
-Reduces time, effort, equipment, and landfill space; exceeds all standards set by the Environmental Protection Agency’s regulations regarding disposal if liquid waste.
-This dust-free formula eliminates airborne particles, making it a safe non-carcinogenic product.
+CAPTURE NEW & IMPROVED is a highly efficient, lightweight, naturally occurring, amazingly absorbent material.
+It reduces time, effort, equipment and landfill space and exceeds all standards set by the Environmental Protection Agency’s regulations regarding disposal of liquid waste.
+This dust-free formula eliminates airborne particles, making it a safe noncarcinogenic product.
+Safe to use on all surfaces.
+It leaves no residue so mopping is not required after cleanup.

 - Nonhazardous, nontoxic, noncarcinogenic and noncombustible